RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 - The long alphanumeric strings are the names of individual features (= ASVs).

+- The ASVs are presented from most to least abundant here.

 - ‘Frequency’ relates to how often each feature (read pair) is found across the experiment.

 - On the right we see the ‘# of Samples Observed In’.
 This indicates how many samples an ASV was found in (out of 18 samples, including our negative control ... which wasn't really negative!)